JackieLi565/me/src/md/message-queues.md

 ---
+title: Message Queues
+description: What exactly are message queues, and how do they contribute to asynchronous processing.
+Additionally, what are the  benefits from using message queues in microservice communication?
 publish: January 15, 2024
 ttr: 9
 tags: ["Message Queue", "Kafka", "Docker", "Microservices"]
-description: What exactly are message queues, and how do they contribute to asynchronous processing.
-Additionally, what are the  benefits from using message queues in microservice communication?
 ---

 Recently I've been reading through some user feedback for one of my work applications and noticed that when an admin or manager invites a user to the system it takes on average ~2 seconds for some sort of response.
 During development time it was never something I thought about until now.
 The first thing that came to mind was the e-mail api.
 I did some testing where I removed the e-mail invitations which resulted in the response feeling more snappy (as it should be).
 Although I found the bottleneck, I was unsure of how I could improve upon the current situation, after a bit of digging the term "message queues" frequently popped up.